Octavius-Dante/Tetra-Proxima/CAPM-DAY-9/Readme.md

 **Best place to learn fiori and access samples** : [sapui5.hana.ondemand.com](https://sapui5.hana.ondemand.com/#/)

 - [x] To make our Fiori app to interact with central fiori launchpad service we need to check few settings in manifest.json file
-         1. sap.cloud - this allows the ap pto be exposed to public access
+         1. sap.cloud - this allows the app to be exposed to public access
          2. Cross Navigation : 'crossNavigation' - this allows the app to be navigated between launchpad service and repository

 - [x] we have to deploy the generated app to BTP cloud via Central Fiori launchpad